monojit18/CrossCloudWorkshop/README.md

-# Seamlessly Connect Azure and GCP: Your Guide to VPN Gateway Configuration
+# Bridge the Clouds: A Practical Walkthrough for Connecting Azure and GCP

 ### Nomenclatures